Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Prevent uncontrolled growth in Microsoft Teams with Teams Manager

-Expiration Policy for Microsoft 365 Groups and Teams
+Expiration Policy for Microsoft 365 Groups and Teams: When should you use it?

 Implementing expiration policies for the lifecycles of Microsoft 365 Groups and Teams, by setting expiration dates and managing content after deletion, is another strategic measure you should keep in mind.